The Succubus Within

 Esmeralda leaned closer to an elderly councilwoman, Francesca, who sat on her other side.
 “What do you think?”

-The woman answered through a mouth-full of food.
+The woman answered with a mouth full of food.
 “Best stuff I’ve had in ages, Sweetie.”
 She popped a crust of bread into her mouth and looked away.

 The front door chimed, and Demetri pushed back from the table.